adplabs/unicorn/README.md

 val key = workers.upsert(joe)
 ```

-we can retrieve partial documents as following, which
+We can retrieve partial documents as following, which
 is known as "projection" in relational database and MongoDB.

 ```scala